-- I. A completed KCUMB College of Osteopathic Medicine Secondary Application. (\$50 non-refundable fee waived if applicant has received fee waiver for AACOMAS fees.) - 2.
+- 1. A completed KCUMB College of Osteopathic Medicine Secondary Application. (\$50 non-refundable fee waived if applicant has received fee waiver for AACOMAS fees.) - 2.
 Letters of recommendation/evaluation from each of the following sources: - A physician (preferably an osteopathic physician) - A science faculty member who is familiar with the applicant's academic work. - A premedical source.
 This could be an advisor's letter, a composite evaluation or evaluations from a committee.
 If a premed source is not available, another science faculty, in addition to the above, or an employer's letter may be substituted.
 Note: Evaluations must be written within the two years prior to making applications.
-Example: If applying beginning May 2010, letters must be dated no earlier than May 2008. - Applicants who anticipate making application for military scholarships should make arrangements to obtain additional copies of evaluation letters.
+Example: If applying beginning May 2012 letters must be dated no earlier than May 2010. - Applicants who anticipate making application for military scholarships should make arrangements to obtain additional copies of evaluation letters.
 Military scholarship committees require original letters for this purpose.
-Applicants anticipating applying for these scholarships should obtain additional evaluation letters from evaluators and have the letters placed in officially sealed envelopes. - 3.
-Applicants who are not U.S. citizens or who do not hold permanent residency status must provide a copy of their immigration documentation to the Office of Admissions, including a copy of their F-I VISA, and also proof of their ability to finance the entire length of their academic program. - 4.
-Applicants with college credit at foreign institutions, or institutions teaching in a language other than English, will be required to submit official foreign transcripts for evaluation services.
-Applicants should seek additional information about this process from the AACOMAS website.
+Applicants anticipating applying for these scholarships should obtain additional evaluation letters from evaluators and have the letters placed in officially sealed envelopes.

+3. Applicants who are not U.S. citizens or who do not hold permanent residency status must provide a copy of their immigration documentation to the Office of Admissions, including a copy of their F-1 VISA, and also proof of their ability to finance the entire length of their academic program.